uphilgood/newsfeed/assignment/ASSIGNMENT.md

 <img src="card-mock.png">

 There is also a bug in the application where the filter field isn't working correctly.
-Fix the bug and update the unit test to show that it is working correctly.
+Use the unit tests to help you find and fix the bug and update the unit tests to reflect the updates.

 ## Development server